nikita-jaya/gradebook/paper/paper.md

 # Underlying Principle

-`Gradebook` is an R package that breaks down the calculation of a course grade into a series of nested aggregations.
-It accommodates the generic policies included in most syllabi: applying lateness penalties, dropping the *n* lowest scores in a category, using averages or weighted averages to aggregate assignment scores into overarching category scores.
+`Gradebook` breaks down the calculation of a course grade into a series of nested aggregations.
+It accommodates the generic policies included in most syllabi: applying lateness penalties, dropping the *n* lowest scores in a category, and using averages or weighted averages to aggregate assignment scores into overarching category scores.
 As previously mentioned, the structure of this package also allows for outside contribution of unique policies in order for any course structure to be computed with this package.

 The details of the course grading structure -- usually detailed in the syllabus or on the class website -- can be articulated in YAML format using a series of accepted keys (e.g. `score`, `aggregation`, `lateness`, `drop_n_lowest`, etc.) and their corresponding inputs; more direction about creating a policy file is provided in the `Building a Policy File` vignette.
 The nested structure of this policy file reflects the nested structure of the course grade.
 The assignment scores come directly from Gradescope in a .csv file.
 These two files (the YAML policy file and the Gradescope data) function as the two inputs for `gradebook`'s primary and overarching function: `get_grades()`.
-After pulling the assignment data from Gradescope and converting their syllabus into a YAML policy file, this singular function computes the entirety of the final course grad computation.
+After reading in the assignment data from Gradescope using `read_gs()`and reading in their YAML policy file (that reflects their course syllabus) using `read_policy()`, this singular function computes the entirety of the final course grade computation.

-While `get_grades()` encapsulates the entire functionality of the R package, it is compromised for four sequential functions:
+While `get_grades()` encapsulates the entire computational functionality of the R package, it is compromised for four sequential functions:

 -   `process_gs()` ensures the correct format of the Gradescope csv.